chomookun/fintics/README.md

 If you don't have your own investment strategy and philosophy, Don't do it.<br/> If you mess up, you'll be in big trouble.<br/>
-This program only automates your own investment strategy and philosophy.
+This program only automates your own investment strategy.

 ![](docs/assets/image/gambling-raccon.gif)